KDAB/cxx-qt/book/src/concepts/types.md

 {{#include ../../../tests/qt_types_standalone/rust/src/qhash.rs:book_qhash}}
 ```

+Note that type alias such as `QVariantMap` can be used by using the matching type in Rust such as `QMap<QString, QVariant>`.

 ## Defining a Custom Type

 Any types that are valid CXX types should be usable with CXX-Qt as well.